Jesse Jackson Jr.: Personal life

 In March 2005, Jackson revealed that he had lost 50 lb due to bariatric surgery.
 In Ebony, Joe Madison revealed that when he and Jackson were on a panel at the Congressional Black Caucus Foundation conference he asked Jackson why he looked so different.
 He stated that Jackson described having undergone a duodenal switch medical procedure that his sister, Santita, had used to lose 200 lb over several years.

 Jackson is a member of the Omega Psi Phi fraternity.
 In 2006, when Jackson became a member of Omega Psi Phi fraternity, Nu Pi chapter, the Illinois House of Representatives issued a congratulatory resolution to his father.
 Jesse Sr. is also a member of the Omega fraternity.
 Jackson Jr. delivered the keynote address to the fraternity at the November 18, 2006 Founder's Day gathering.
 He is also affiliated with the Theta Epsilon chapter.

 Jackson is a martial arts enthusiast who practices kung fu, tae kwon do, and karate.
-On August 1, 2007, Jackson got into a verbal disagreement with Rep. Lee Terry, a Republican from Nebraska on the House floor.
+On August 1, 2007, Jackson got into a verbal disagreement with Representative Lee Terry, a Republican from Nebraska on the House floor.
 Jackson stated in floor debate that "Republicans can't be trusted" and Terry responded with "shut up" before approaching Jackson.
 Jackson then spoke profanities and challenged Terry to step outside, presumably for a physical fight.
 Steve Rothman helped avoid escalation to actual physical confrontation.
 Martial artists throughout the Omaha, Nebraska area (Terry's district) called to inquire about Jackson's mindset and intentions.
 Jackson says Terry was the instigator.
 Terry says Jackson was at fault, but the two shook hands the next day and agreed to move forward in the interest of their constituents.
 However, a week later an unidentified man who claimed to be a Jackson relative walked into Terry's Omaha office saying he was Jackson's hitman who had come to beat up Terry, which led to FBI involvement.

 He used a battery-powered, GPS-equipped Segway in Washington.
 Jackson, who missed two votes in his first thirteen years in Congress, quipped that the Segway helped him to maintain his good voting record.

 On July 12, 2012, Jackson's office acknowledged that he had been absent from Congress since June 10, stating that he was receiving "intensive medical treatment at a residential treatment facility for a mood disorder."
 After weeks of the public's not knowing where the Congressman was, his office announced on July 27, 2012, that he was at the Mayo Clinic in Rochester, Minnesota, undergoing an extensive inpatient evaluation for depression and for gastrointestinal issues.
 On August 13, 2012, the Mayo Clinic released a statement that Jackson was being treated for bipolar II disorder.

 On July 14, 2016, Jackson filed for divorce from his wife in Cook County, Illinois.
 They reached a settlement in April 2018.